Cutting sequences on Bouw-M\"oller surfaces: an S-adic characterization: Transition and derivation diagrams

 \begin{proof} Recall that we numbered the sectors with $\Sec i m n = [i\pi/n, (i+1)\pi/n]$, and that $\refl i m n$ reflects sector $\Sec imn$ into sector $\Sec 0mn$.
 Applying $\fl {2n}$ to $\Sec imn$ yields $\Sec {2n-1}mn$, with the opposite orientation.
 The composition $\fl n \circ \fl {2n}$ is a counter-clockwise rotation by $\pi/n$, preserving orientation.
 Thus, Notice that this is a composition of an odd number of flips, so it reverses orientation, as required. \end{proof}

 \begin{definition} We define two actions on transition diagrams, which leave the arrows in place but move the numbers (edge labels) around.

-The action $\nu$ is a flip that exchanges the top row with the bottom row, the second row with the next-to-bottom row, etc. The action $\beta$ is a switching of adjacent pairs in a kind of ``brick'' pattern where the $1$ in the upper-left corner is preserved, and the $2$ and $3$ exchange places, $4$ and $5$ exchange places, and so on across the first row, and then in the second row the pairs that are exchanged are offset.
+The action $\nu$ is a flip that exchanges the top row with the bottom row, the second row with the next-to-bottom row, etc., as shown in the lower left of Figure \ref{diagram-actions-fig}.
+The action $\beta$ is a switching of certain adjacent pairs: the $1$ in the upper-left corner is preserved, and the $2$ and $3$ exchange places, $4$ and $5$ exchange places, and so on across the first row. { Then in the second row, the first and second are exchanged, the third and fourth are exchanged, etc., as shown in the lower right of Figure \ref{diagram-actions-fig} with bold arrows connecting pairs that are switched.
+The pairs that are switched in the second row are offset from those that are switched in the first, just as the second row of bricks is offset from the first when a mason builds a brick wall.
+In the same way as bricks, all the odd rows are the same as each other, and all the even rows are the same as each other. } \end{definition}